Milligray Per Second to Sievert Per Second Conversion

 How do you convert sievert per second to milligray per second?

-To convert sievert per second to milligray per second, multiply the number of sievert per second by 1000, since one sievert per second equals 1000 milligray per second.
+To convert sievert per second to milligray per second, multiply the number of sievert per second by 1000 as one sievert per second equals 1000 milligray per second.

-Formula: milligray per second = sievert per second × 1000
+Formula: No of milligray per second = No of sievert per second × 1000

 How many milligray per second are in one sievert per second?